 MDes in Interaction Design is a one-year, intensive STEM-designated program built to provide students with the tools to create better relationships among people, products, and environments worldwide.
 Interaction designers flourish in this complex intersection, using craft-based design skills, systems thinking, and human-centered technology to find creative solutions in the heart of San Francisco and Silicon Valley.
 Our intensive program prepares you to enter one of the most in-demand design fields in the world.
 You’ll learn to design for the environment, public health, transportation, education, and other major industries with wide-ranging impact.

 Study in the creative capital of Silicon Valley

-You’ll be constantly inspired by our location in the San Francisco Bay Area, home to leading technology companies, animation and film studios, and groundbreaking art galleries.
+You’ll be continually inspired by our location in the San Francisco Bay Area, home to leading technology companies, animation and film studios, and groundbreaking art galleries.
 Graduates of our program have found great success in the many research-driven design practices in the Bay Area and beyond.
 We’re also in one of the best art and design schools in the world.
 With a community of fine artists, industrial designers, curators, writers, and other creative practitioners at your fingertips, you’ll find unique ways to make technology meaningful and delightful.